 Northern Mississippi River

 From the onset of the American Civil War, seizing control of the Mississippi River was a primary goal of Union forces operating in the Western Theater.
 In February 1862, troops commanded by Brigadier General Ulysses S. Grant opened the door by capturing Fort Henry, on the Tennessee River, and Fort Donelson, on the Cumberland River.
-As federal forces pushed south after their victories at the Battle of Shiloh (April 6-7, 1862) and the Siege of Corinth (April 29 to May 30, 1862), Rebel troops evacuated Memphis, Tennessee and civilian authorities surrendered the city to Union occupation on June 6, 1862.
+As federal forces pushed south after their victories at the Battle of Shiloh (April 6-7, 1862) and the Siege of Corinth (April 29 to May 30, 1862), Confederate troops evacuated Memphis, Tennessee, and civilian authorities surrendered the city to Union occupation on June 6, 1862.

 Southern Mississippi River